-Even though many people hadn't even heard much about it when it was released, Sausage Party set a record for having the highest-grossing debut weekend of any R-rated animated movie in the US.
+Even though many people hadn't even heard much about it when it was released, #SonyPictures Sausage Party set a record for having the highest-grossing debut weekend of any R-rated animated movie in the US.
 It's also the highest-grossing debut for any animated film released in August -- all for a movie populated with rude lunch meats.

 Directed by Greg Tiernan, who has been working as an animator for years and previously directed dozens of Thomas the Tank Engine projects (seriously), co-written by Seth Rogan, and starring Seth Rogan, James Franco, Kristin Wiig, and Jonah Hill, this is an offensive, taboo-breaking raunch-fest.

 This Is A Very Adult Spoof Of Family Animated Movies

 The characters and settings in this film all have designs that mimic various characteristics of both Disney and Pixar movies.
 But you don't want to take your kids to this movie.